NetGovern/api-guidelines/docs/naming_conventions.md

 ## Resource names

+SHOULD use nouns except when [controller pattern](patterns.md#Controllers) is unavoidable.

 SHOULD use the plural version of a resource name.
 For example, `/jobs`.

 Exception: the resourse is singleton within the system, e.g., `/status`.